thifranc/docs.wiki.raw/Admin-Guide:-Manage-Hoover-collections.md

 ### Importing and Exporting collections

-Collections can also be saved as zip files and restored by the the administrator.
+Collections can also be saved as zip files and restored by the administrator.
 This also requires SSH access to the machine.

 Specific details for importing and exporting are [on the Maintenance wiki page](https://github.com/liquidinvestigations/docs/wiki/Maintenance#backup).